TritonDataCenter/rfd/rfd/0071/README.md

 ### Multipart Support

 ```
 TODO: Figure out how to encrypt each MPU part in isolation so that they can be assembled by the server into a single decryptable unit.
-S3 is able to do multipart uploads in strict mode, so it is entirely possible using the encryption algoritims provided in the JCE.
+S3 is able to do multipart uploads in strict mode, so it is entirely possible using the encryption algorithms provided in the JCE.
 ```

 ### Metadata Support